lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 9, phase two

+So.
+Many.
+Errors.
+And all so silly.
+Defragmentation to the right, counting off by one... all thos silly things.
+Luckily, I have tests to tell me where I am going wrong :)

 ## 2024, Day 9, phase one

 Silly mistakes.
 Confuse current count and index, forget that there are more than 9 numbers..